Sustainability

 Sir David’s unforgettable words inspired us at the NTAs to start to make our own changes that will help the environment.

 In 2020 the NTAs joined Albert, the screen industry organisation which assists programmes like the NTAs to work together with suppliers to reduce their carbon footprint.
+Albert provides a carbon footprint measurement process involving these steps:

 1. Data Collection: Gathering detailed data on all aspects of production, including travel, energy use, materials, and waste.